SAMeh-ZAGhloul/GenGRC/GRCeek_HighLevel_Architecture.md

 # GRCeek High-Level Architecture

 This document provides a high-level architecture overview for the GRCeek platform, detailing key business requirements and the proposed technical architecture.
-It aims to offer a foundational understanding of the system's structure and components.

 ---